This information describes the skills your child is likely to develop between birth and 3 months of age.

 Movement and Physical Development

-- When lying on tummy, can hold his or her head up.
+- When lying on tummy, can hold their head up.

-- Brings his or her hands to mouth or stomach.
+- Brings their hands to mouth or stomach.

 - Watches an object as it moves from side to side.